 I shared 2 months ago that the Chase Sapphire Reserve 100,000 point sign-up bonus would be reduced by half for online applications.
 But the original sign-up bonus is still available to folks who visit a Chase branch to apply!

 But after March 12, 2017, (this Sunday!), you will no longer earn 100,000 Chase Ultimate Rewards points when you apply for the Chase Sapphire Reserve in-branch.

-We don’t earn a commission for the online or in-branch Chase Sapphire Reserve offers, but Emily and I will always remind you about the best deals for Big Travel!
+We don’t earn a commission for the in-branch Chase Sapphire Reserve offers, but Emily and I will always remind you about the best deals for Big Travel!

 If you’re interested in the Chase Sapphire Reserve‘s larger sign-up bonus, this is your last opportunity!

 Last Chance to Earn 100,000 Points With the Chase Sapphire Reserve